nickogibson/nickogibson.github.io/_posts/2025-09-16-remembering-this-blog.md

 ---
 It has been a while since I updated this page.

-What's new recently?
-The game cosmic storm on kudos.itch.io is the latest live game.
+The game ## [Cosmic Storm](https://kudos.itch.io/cosmic-storm) is my latest live game.
 It was a fun little project to learn the Godot engine.
-Some new 3D objects on my sketchfab.
+Some new 3D objects on my [sketchfab](https://sketchfab.com/nickogibson).
 Not everything is a.i, I made the food items from scratch to practice.
-Text to 3D generation is getting pretty good, I'm using Meshy, but the main thing I need, clothing for my characters, is still very tough to do.
+Text to 3D generation is getting pretty good, I'm using Meshy, but the main thing I need is clothing for my characters, which is still very tough to do.

 # For those who love the sun